calculator001-del/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 5. this script list more than just the environment variable
 6. script creates new local variable
 7. script creates global variable
+8. script for printing result for environment calculatations